Aylar Lie

-Aylar Dianati Lie (آیلار دیانتی لی; born 12 February 1984) is an Iranian-Norwegian actress, model, singer and former pornographic actress.
-She has worked as a music video actress and singer, appearing in several of Swedish DJ Basshunter's music videos.
+Aylar Lie (آیلار دیانتی لی; born 12 February 1984) is an Iranian-Norwegian professional poker player and former nude model.
+She has worked as a music video actress appearing in several of Swedish musician Basshunter's music videos and appeared in several Tv-reality shows.
 She became famous after participating in the Norwegian Big Brother.

 Early life

-Aylar Dianati Lie was born on 1984 in Tehran.
-Her father is an Iranian Azerbaijani.
+Aylar Lie was born in 1984 in Tehran.
 She moved to Norway when she was 3 years old.
 After arriving in Norway, her parents separated and Aylar was placed in the custody of the Child Protective Services.
 After a few years she was taken into the foster care system.
 Aylar had moved eighteen times before she began elementary school, and until finally she found foster parents.
 Her biological mother moved to the United States, while her father remained in constant struggle with the Norwegian authorities.
+Aylar was kidnapped to Iran in 2000, but managed to escape and got back to Norway march 2002.

 She is fluent in Norwegian, Persian and English.
-As a child she was fluent in Azerbaijani Turkish.

 Career

 Actress and model

 Lie started out as a pornographic actress.
-She starred in 10 porn films between 2002 and 2003, but then decided to end her porn-industry career and switch to mainstream modeling.
-She competed in the Miss Norway pageant in 2004, but was disqualified from the contest when it was found she had starred in adult films; candidates to the pageant must not have been pictured naked in any commercial production or publication.
-Her adult film career has made her the target of much criticism and prevented her from visiting her father in Iran.
+She starred in 8 adult movies produced summer 2002.
+When she competed in the finales of the Miss Norway pageant in 2004, she got disqualified from the contest when it was found she had starred in adult films; candidates to the pageant must not have been pictured naked in any commercial production or publication.
+Her adult film career has made her the target of much criticism, but she used the all the media attention to create a living for her self as a tv-personality in Norway.

 In a July 2010 interview, Lie stated that she "sorely regrets" having engaged in pornographic acting.
 She explained that the choice was made while she was going through a difficult time of her life, and she wished she could "erase that from [her] past".
 She also denied that she was banned from entering her native Iran because of her pornographic background.

 Her plans for 2006 included the promotion of her hand-picked team of models, called Team Aylar.
-The members of Team Aylar originally included Elita Löfblad, Charlotte Fredriksen, Linn Irene (Linni) Meister, Cathrine Aschim, and Lisa Marie Winther.
+The members of Team Aylar originally included Elita Löfblad, Charlotte Fredriksen, Linni Meister, Cathrine Aschim, and Lisa Marie Winther.